-The first round of CE/ICA evaluated 83 ecological measures to determine the most efficient measures for restoration of each habitat function.
-CE/ICA was performed separately for six ecological models identified in Section 2.2 and with one run for wood trap and substrate models.
-Each measure was only included under one model and one CE/ICA run.
-Additionally, due to the CE/ICA tool model computational limits regarding the number of inputs and the large number of measures to enhance and restore natural floodplain evaluated by the HGM model two separate initial runs (measures with plantings and measure with no plantings) were performed.
+The first round of CEICA evaluated 83 ecological measures to determine the most efficient measures for restoration of each habitat function.
+CEICA was performed separately for six ecological models identified in Section 2.2 and with one run for wood trap and substrate models.
+Each measure was only included under one model and one CEICA run.
+Additionally, due to the CEICA tool model computational limits regarding the number of inputs and the large number of measures to enhance and restore natural floodplain evaluated by the HGM model, two separate initial runs (measures with plantings and measure with no plantings) were performed.
 Splitting of the initial run did not impact screening of measures to enhance and restore natural floodplain vegetation.
-Thus, eight separate CE/ICAs were performed for this round.

-All measures included in best buy plans were retained.
-Non-efficient and cost-effective measures were further evaluated based on the technical significance of the habitat, in cases where an important habitat would be screened out, the measure was retained until the next round.
+Thus, eight separate CEICAs were performed for this round.
+Measures that were not included in best buy or cost-effective plans were removed from further consideration (non- efficient measures).
+Next, the frequency in which measures were included in the identified best buy plans were examined.
+Measures identified in more than 50 percent of the best buy plans were automatically moved forward for further evaluation.
+Measures identified in less than 50 percent of the resulting best buy plans were examined for potential screening.
+The measures that showed up with less frequency were further evaluated before screening to determine if the measure restored a technically significant habitat (Section 2.2.2).
+In cases where a technically significant habitat would be screened out during this early plan formulation iteration technically significant measures were reevaluated and combined and/or scaled where possible.
+In subsequent rounds of CEICA, if they still were underperforming, the measure was screened.
 There were 68 total measures retained.
 These 68 measures were next grouped by objective to determine the best performing measures per objective (vegetative species, large river species and floodplain water bodies).

-A 2nd Round of CE/ICA was run on the remaining ecological measures to determine the best measures under each Objective.
-The 68 retained measures were run together in 3 CE/ICA analyses for Objectives 1, 2, and 3 respectively.
+A second round of CEICA was run on the remaining ecological measures to determine the best measures under each objective.
+The 68 retained measures were run together in three CEICA analyses for objectives 1, 2, and 3, respectively.
 This was due to the large number of management measures with varying features.
-The fourth objective, recreation, was not evaluated using CE/ICA.
-See Appendix 7 for results from CE/ICA.
+The fourth objective, recreation, was not evaluated using CEICA.
+See Appendix 7 for results from CEICA.
 All measures included in best buy plans were retained.
-Non-efficient and cost-effective measures were further evaluated based on the technical significance of the habitat, in cases where an important habitat would be screened out, the measure was retained until the next round.
-Fifty-eight ecological measures were retained, which were then grouped into 27 alternative measure groups based on synergy and overlapping benefit areas.
+Fifty-eight ecological measures were retained, which were then grouped into 27 alternative measure groups based on the geographic locations of the benefit areas.

-The 3rd and final round of CE/ICA was conducted to determine the final array of alternatives.
+The third and final round of CEICA was conducted to determine the final array of alternatives.
 The study team identified two standalone alternatives (Alternatives A and B) by manually combining measures.
 Alternative A incorporated measures characterized as best buys for habitat diversity from all objectives and all model runs.
 Alternative B incorporated measures within public lands where real estate acquisition was minimal.
 Alternative A and B were not combinable with other alternatives or measures.
-To develop additional alternatives in the final array the CE/ICA tool was used to create efficient combinations of the identified 27 measure groups.
-The CE/ICA resulted in 501 efficient plans and 27 best buys.
+To develop additional alternatives in the final array, the CEICA tool was used to create efficient combinations of the identified 27 measure groups.
+The CEICA resulted in 501 efficient plans and 27 best buys.